Frequently asked questions.

 Who can use Simple?

 We want to make Simple as widely available as possible.
 However, there are a few basic requirements.
-We can only offer accounts to permanent residents of the United States, over 18 years of age, with a Social Security number.
+We can only offer accounts to U.S. citizens over 18 years of age, with a Social Security number.
 You’ll also need access to a device that can run our mobile app—find all the details here.

 Do I really need to have a smartphone?